Open any AI voice tool, paste in a chapter, and press generate. You'll get speech. Clean, readable speech. But you won't get an audiobook.

 - No musical score.
 No atmospheric music to set mood, signal transitions, or create emotional texture.

-- No sound effects.
-No door slams, no rain, no battlefield ambience.
+- No contextual sound design.
+No door slams placed on the door slam, no rain over the rain scene, no battlefield ambience under the battle.
 The sonic environment is silence between words.

-- Little production awareness.
-Most TTS workflows are built around passages or clips, not full book production with chapter structure, scene breaks, and dramatized pacing.
+- Limited production scope.
+TTS workflows are typically built around generating speech, not full book production with chapter structure, scene breaks, and dramatized pacing.

 The result is a flat audio file.
 Accurate, but flat.